baranonen/ECAM.css/README.md

-# AirbusAvionics.css
+# ECAM.css
-Airbus ECAM/PFD/MFD Style CSS Framework
+Airbus ECAM Style CSS Framework
+Do NOT use for educational purposes